 No matter what repayment strategy you choose, the most important thing is sticking with it.
 Map it on a calendar, track your progress and ask a friend or family member to keep you accountable.
 Any time you successfully pay off a debt, give yourself a small reward to stay motivated.

 You should also create a timeline to show when different streams of income will begin.
 This will help you manage cash flow and determine how much you need to save to retire.
-Look to your Social Security account, employee-sponsored retirement accounts, individual retirement accounts and, for some, wages and a pension.
+Look to your Social Security account, employer-sponsored retirement accounts, individual retirement accounts, and, for some, wages and a pension.
 Be sure you’re thinking of each income in post-tax dollars, as many retirees fail to factor in taxes.
 See how your pre-and post-retirement budgets compare.
 The more realistic you are, the better prepared you can be.
 If you need help building or vetting your plan, you can find a financial advisor to help.

 Healthcare is one of the biggest expenses you’ll face in retirement.
-According to the Bureau of Labor Statistics’ Consumer Expenditure Survey, healthcare costs account for an average of 11% – 15% of retirement spending, depending on the retiree’s age.
+According to the Bureau of Labor Statistics’ Consumer Expenditure Survey, healthcare for those aged 55 to 64 cost $5,820 in 2020 ($6,749 for those aged 65 and over).
 Don’t feel bad if this means you have to make a quick adjustment to Step 4.

 In addition to factoring these expenses into your budget, you’ll also want to consider where you’ll be getting health insurance coverage.
 If you retire at or after the age of 65, you can largely rely on Medicare for your retirement needs.
 You can get an overview of Medicare’s coverage and costs at the official www.medicare.gov site.
 Pay special attention to anything you need that isn’t covered.
 Some people like to have a supplemental insurance plan.

-No one likes to think about their demise, but as you near retirement you’re also realistically getting closer to the end of your life.
-Being prepared with an estate plan will ensure your family is not plagued with financial burden after you’re gone and that your money is dispersed according to your desires.
+No one likes to think about their demise, but as you are near retirement, you’re also really getting closer to the end of your life.
+Being prepared with an estate plan will ensure your family is not plagued with financial burdens after you’re gone and that your money is dispersed according to your desires.

 In addition to creating a will, you’ll need to assign a power of attorney and healthcare proxy to make decisions on your behalf should you become incapacitated.
 You’ll also need to establish guardians for living dependents and appoint beneficiaries on life insurance plans, retirement accounts and shared assets.
 Consider taxes here too, as you don’t want your estate bequeathed to the IRS.
 You can also craft a letter with any information that hasn’t been accounted for, like desired funeral arrangements or dissemination of sentimentally valuable family heirlooms.